PollenCode/rgb-navigation/docs/Api.md

 You can use the [npm package](http://npmjs.com/package/rgb-navigation-api) if possible, otherwise, use the instructions below on how to request these things from the server manually.

-## Important!

-1. All of the following urls should start with `https://rgb.ikdoeict.be`.
+All of the following endpoints start with `https://rgb.ikdoeict.be`.

+## Public endpoints

+The following endpoints do not require authentication.

+### `GET /api/effect`

+Get all effects in JSON format.

+### `GET /api/effect/:id`

+Get information about an effect in JSON format.

+- Replace `:id` with the id of an effect

+## Authenticated endpoints

-2. All of the following routes must be authenticated by setting the `Authorization` header to `Bearer <yourtokenhere>`
+**All of the following routes must be authenticated by setting the `Authorization` header to `Bearer <yourtokenhere>`**

-## Routes

-**Only the routes that can be used with an api key are displayed, the other routes require a user**
+**Note**: only the routes that can be used with an api key are displayed here.

 ### `POST /api/effectVar/:varName/:value`